-During the reporting period, additional investments were made in securities that track the SMI.
-In addition, due to the departure of the Swatch Group from the SMI, there was a sale of these equity securities.
-The sale resulted in a loss of CHF thousands 80 (previous year: minus CHF thousands 215).
-The fair value of the transactions amounts to CHF thousands 752 (previous year: CHF thousands 6'645).
+During the reporting period, adjustments were made in the portfolio of SMI equities because the weighting of individual SMI securities had changed.
+The disposals resulted in a loss of CHF thousands 141 (previous year: minus CHF thousands 80).
+The fair value of the transactions amounted to CHF thousands 6'955 (previous year: CHF thousands 752).
 The loss was recognised directly in retained earnings.